mpvano/radiohat/README.md

 ### Software
 The provided software is a collection of example and test programs that demonstrate operation of the board and allow testing and troubleshooting of it.
 They are only intended as a starting point for more serious software development.

-This repository is newly setup and s still being tested.
+This repository is newly setup and is still being tested.
 There may be some issues with missing files, etc. They are being addressed as quickly as possible.

 ### Dependencies
 These are in the course of being documented.
 In general they are confined to the normal Raspberry Pi build tools, with the exception of ncurses and its development tools.